IanCassTwo/rpicam-ascom-alpaca/README.txt

 # Raspberry Pi ASCOM Alpaca driver

 This is a very early version that's hard-coded for Raspberry Pi HQ camera.
 It supports binning and gain controls.
-It seems to work in NINA and PHD2, but not in Sharpcap.
+It seems to work in NINA, CCD-Ciel and PHD2, but not in Sharpcap.
 It also supports binary downloads for the images as well as JSON so it's reasonably quick.

 To get it to work, clone this repo onto your Raspberry pi and install the dependencies below.